-The negative indefinite cited from Funeral Speech and Prayer in (30) may occupy the specifier of a NegP in the left periphery:
+The negative indefinite cited from the Funeral Sermon and Prayer in (30) may occupy the specifier of a NegP in the left periphery:

-(30) isa es num igg ember mulchotia ez vermut surely even not one man miss-POSSIB-3SG this pit-ACC "Surely, not even one man can miss this pit" Of the 50 clauses of Funeral Speech and Prayer, 20 contain an object.
+(30) isa es num igg ember mulchotia ez vermut surely even not one man miss-POSSIB-3SG this pit-ACC "Surely, not even one man can miss this pit"

+Of the 50 clauses of the Funeral Sermon and Prayer, 20 contain an object.
 The object appears postverbally in 14 cases.
-Preverbal objects include those represented by a relative pronoun, presumably moved to Spec, CP (31), as well as topicalized objects (32).
+Preverbal objects include relative pronouns (31), and topicalized lexical objects (32).

-- (31) kit vr ez nopun ez homus vilag timnucebelevl mente whom God this day this treacherous world prison-3SG-from save-PAST.3SG "Whom God saved from the prison of this treacherous world this day" - (32) hug turchucat mige zocoztia vola that throat-3PL-ACC PRT rive-3SG be-PAST "that it was riving their throat"
+- (31) kit vr ez nopun ez homus vilag timnucebelevl mente whom God this day this treacherous world prison-3sG-from save-PAST-3sG "Whom God saved from the prison of this treacherous world this day" - (32) hug turchucat mige zocoztia vola that throat-3PL-ACC PRT rive-3SG be-PAST "that it was riving their throat"